Tips and Tricks for Safe Searching

 There are search engines built especially for kids.
 There are also video resources and forums where information is shared.
 The key is learning how to sift through the information to answer your question.

 1. There are several search engines that are powered by Google custom search.
 They are monitored by their creators so that information that is inappropriate is filtered out when students do a search.
 These websites are helpful for students as they learn to do a Google search without going to google.com.
-The only negative to these sites are the ads on the sites.
+The only negative to these sites are some of them have ads on the sites.
 The students will have to learn to ignore them and go straight to the information.

 2. Visit each of the websites and do the same topic search.